Structured Sparse Transition Matrices to Enable State Tracking in State-Space Models: PD Parametrization for Efficient and Expressive Transition Matrices

 Concerning the column one-hot matrix $P$, the input $u_t$ generates the weights $s(u_t)$, which are used to soft-select among a set of trainable transition matrices, written as the dictionary $\{M_i \in \mathbb{R}^{N\times N}\}_{i\in[K]}$ with $K$ being a hyperparameter.
 Sparsity of $P$ is achieved by applying a column-wise hardmax after soft-selection of the state transition.
 More formally:

-The parametrization is motivated by~\cite{terzic2025sdssm}, which has shown that models utilizing normalized~\cite{fan_advancing_2024} convex combination of dense transition matrices can achieve perfect length generalization on FSA emulation tasks and are parameter-efficient compared to alternative proposals such as e.g.~\citep{hasani2023liquid, fan_advancing_2024, merrill_illusion_2024}.
-The $P$ and $D$ factors of our parametrization have complementary strengths for encoding FSAs into time-varying SSMs.
-The $P$ matrix enables emulating arbitrary FSAs, but the required dimension scales linearly with the number of states.
-For cyclic FSAs, which form a central building block of all solvable automata~\citep{krohn_algebraic_1965,sarrof2024expressivecapacitystatespace}, complex diagonal matrices provide a more compact encoding compared to column one-hot matrices.
+The parametrization is motivated by~\cite{terzic2025sdssm}, which has shown that models utilizing normalized~\cite{fan_advancing_2024} convex combinations of dense transition matrices can achieve perfect length generalization on FSA emulation tasks and are parameter-efficient compared to alternative proposals such as e.g.~\citep{hasani2023liquid, fan_advancing_2024, merrill_illusion_2024}.

+The $P$ and $D$ factors of our parametrization have complementary strengths for encoding automata into time-varying SSMs.
+The $P$ matrix enables emulating any FSA, but the required dimension scales linearly with the number of states.
+For cyclic automata, which form a central building block of all solvable automata~\citep{krohn_algebraic_1965,sarrof2024expressivecapacitystatespace}, complex diagonal matrices provide a more compact encoding compared to column one-hot matrices.
 Visual intuition is provided in Figure~\ref{fig:automaton_transition_figure}.
 Additionally, as proven in the following section, the diagonal matrices provide a guarantee for the system's BIBO stability as the magnitude of each entry lies in $(0,1)$.